 FARM, FOOD, FAMILIAS

 Farm.
 Food.
-Familias Mutual-Aid Meals(FFF) is a project led by Getting Grown Collective, and supported by the Little Village Environmental Justice Organization, Urban Pilon, Fresher Together, Amor y Sofrito and Kwamena to prepare and deliver meals to families in Little Village, Englewood and South Chicago.
+Familias Mutual-Aid Meals(FFF) is a project co-led by Getting Grown Collective, and the Little Village Environmental Justice Organization, Urban Pilon, Fresher Together, Amor y Sofrito and Kwamena to prepare and deliver meals to families in Little Village, Englewood and South Chicago.
 FFF started with 50 meals on May 6th, 2020.

 Little Village, Englewood and South Chicago have been and continue to be some of the most affected communities by COVID-19.
-As of May 1st, 2020.
-Little Village, Englewood and South Chicago(including South Shore) reported 1285, 712 and 1590 confirmed cases respectively.
+As of May 1st, 2020, Little Village, Englewood and South Chicago(including South Shore) reported 1285, 712 and 1590 confirmed cases respectively which ignited the urgent creation of FFF.
 These communities have a high number of folks working as essential workers.
-As they face lack of access to food, increasingly due to loss of work, existing systematic disenfranchisement, access to healthcare, and an overload of local food pantries we thought it’d be important to provide community members with weekly nutritional and cultural significant meals as an offering of nourishment and mutual care.
+As they face lack of access to food, increasingly due to loss of work, existing systematic disenfranchisement, access to healthcare, and an overload of local food pantries, GGC and LVEJO thought it’d be important to provide community members with weekly nutritional and cultural significant meals as an offering of nourishment and mutual care.